colaberry/enterprise-data-readiness-ai-agents/chapter-01/chapter_1_complete.md

 ---

 > **Connecting to Chapter 0:** This solves the "P - Permitted" problem where Sarah Cedao's agent used a single service account, violating HIPAA compliance.
 Dynamic ABAC evaluates permissions per-user, per-query, in real-time enabling the agent to enforce "minimum necessary" data access based on who's asking, what they're requesting, when, where, and why.
+>
+> Sarah noted: "We needed guardrails in place before we could even consider production deployment.
+Our board wasn't going to approve autonomous agents without knowing exactly what they could and couldn't do."

 [5] NIST Special Publication 800-162: Guide to Attribute Based Access Control (ABAC) Definition and Considerations (https://nvlpubs.nist.gov/nistpubs/specialpublications/nist.sp.800-162.pdf)